Lyrenhex/Verum-Server/README.md

 1. Run `npm install` to install required dependencies (`verum`).
 2. Run `npm test` to run the program (`npm start` is an alias for `npm test`)

+## Updating a Node

+**Be warned that these instructions are pretty much guaranteed to wipe all user data!
+Make sure to back up Node data before doing this.**

+You should have `npm-check-updates` installed.
+Do `[sudo] npm install npm-check-updates -g` if not.

+1. Back up all (if any) Node Data:
+  - config.json
+  - users.json
+  - **NODE DATA SHOULD NOT BE BACKED UP IN THE FOLDER THAT THE SERVER OPERATES OUT OF, OR IN ANY CHILD FOLDERS.
+IT SHOULD BE BACKED UP HIGHER INTO THE FILE PATH; IT WILL BE WIPED OTHERWISE DURING UPDATE.**
+2. Fetch the new version of Verum-Server from the GitHub master branch (**Warning: will delete all data.**): (these instructions assume that you're running the standard Node code provided here, which creates config files and user data files for your Node)
+  1. Run `git fetch --all`
+  2. Run `git reset --hard origin/master`
+3. Your user data will now be wiped.
+Restore it from the backup you made previously.
+4. Run `npm test` or `npm start` as usual to run the Node.